AFwcxx/so-auth/README.md

 There are 3 main keypoints:

 - **Signing keys:** Deterministic and not stored anywhere.
 Used for identity.
+Sender sign and ecnrypt a message with private key and obtain a signature.
+Recipient validate the signature and decrypt content with sender public key.
+Similar to RSA without signature.
 - **Box keys:** Random on every negotation.
 Used for encrypted communications.
 Optional to store in local storage for persistent.
+Sender encrypt message with its private key, recipient's public key and a nonce.
+Recipient decrypt message with sender's public key, it's own private key and the nonce used by sender.
+More secure than RSA.
 - **Token:** Random on every negotation.
 Used for sessions to retrieve private static files only.